-What is the average homeowners insurance cost for a $300k house?
+What is the average cost of homeowners insurance for a $300k house?

-The national average for homeowners insurance on a $300,000 house is $2,601 a year.
-That’s based on $300,000 in dwelling coverage and liability with a $1,000 deductible.
+The national average rate for homeowners insurance on a $300,000 house is $2,543 a year, based on $300,000 in dwelling coverage and liability with a $1,000 deductible.
 Your cost could be much higher or lower depending on key factors.

 One of the biggest factors is your ZIP code.
 Insurance companies look at the weather and claims trends in your part of the country.

 If your deductible is higher, your rates will be slightly lower.
 A lower deductible means slightly higher rates.
-The same applies to your liability coverage limits.
-While the price difference isn’t significant, lower liability limits come with lower rates, and vice versa.
+The inverse applies to your liability coverage limits: lower liability limits come with lower rates, and vice versa.

 Unfortunately, a poor credit score means you will pay significantly more for home insurance – upwards of 50% to 90% more, depending on the state and the carrier you choose.